Our Impact

 The Office of African American Male Achievement (AAMA)

-AAMA was established to reimagine and build a school system that intentionally cultivates the strength of Black boys and teens, ensuring each and every Black student recognizes their own potential and feels supported in their education.
+The Office of AAMA was established to reimagine and build a school system that intentionally cultivates the strength of Black boys and teens, ensuring each and every Black student recognizes their own potential and feels supported in their education.
+The Office was established with philanthropic funding stewarded by the Alliance, exceeding our initial goal and raising a total of $4M.
+The Alliance’s fundraising support concluded in 2024.

 Seattle Teacher Residency